What is a Sales Playbook and How Do You Build One?

 Sales plays

-This critical section of the sales playbook provides sellers to follow in a specific sales scenario – whether it be lead qualification or negotiation.
+This critical section provides sellers to follow in a specific sales scenario – whether it be lead qualification or negotiation.
 Remember: sales plays shouldn’t be based on hunches.
-Instead, they should be rooted in practices that are proven to work at your organization.
+Instead, they should be rooted in practices proven to work at your organization.

 Sales messaging

 It’s important to ensure sellers are aligned on company messaging.
-This section of the B2B sales playbook helps sellers know what to say in certain circumstances.
+This section helps sellers know what to say in certain circumstances.
 It might include messaging for:

 • Prospecting via phone or email